Accessibility Statement

 Current Status

 Website Accessibility: Our website (codefrog.app) has been tested for accessibility compliance and currently meets WCAG 2.1 Level AA standards✓ Compliant.
 We regularly audit our website using automated accessibility testing tools and manual testing to ensure ongoing compliance.
+Automated tools detect only a subset of WCAG requirements; full conformance is verified through manual audits and assistive-technology testing.

 Accessibility Testing Tool: CodeFrog includes a built-in accessibility checker that helps developers test their own websites and applications for WCAG compliance.
 This tool uses axe-core, the industry-leading automated accessibility testing engine, to identify accessibility issues across WCAG Levels A, AA, and AAA.